Dear Friends and Partners;

-The year 2020 is like no other.
+The year 2020 has been like no other.
 The coronavirus pandemic has caused chaos in our everyday lives.
 Sheltering-in-place and social distancing have caused schools to close, record unemployment, and loss of businesses that will have a lingering effect on our communities for years to come.
 It has been a very stressful year, yet all is not lost.

-Others have used this time to make personal improvements such as eating heathier, exercising more, learning new skills, and like me, getting much needed rest.
+Others have used this time to make personal improvements, such as eating heathier, exercising more, learning new skills, and like me, getting much needed rest.
 We at IEI are also fortunate to have steady employment, maintaining continuity pertaining to our careers and care for our families.
 Most importantly, we are fortunate to have our health in a time when a record number of people have succumbed to the infectious and deadly virus.
 These circumstances can leave us under enormous stress and strain.